gaps-closure/gaps-closure.github.io/docs/Java/03-02-01-conflict-analyzer.md

-## Phase 2 CLOSURE conflict analyzer based on minizinc constraint solver **XXX: Ready for Review** {#conflict-analyzer}
+## Phase 2 CLOSURE conflict analyzer based on MiniZinc constraint solver **XXX: Ready for Review** {#conflict-analyzer}

 The role of the conflict analyzer is to evaluate a user annotated program and decide if the annotated program respects the allowable information flows specified in the annotations.
-As input, the conflict analyzer requires the user annottated Java source code.
-Based on this, if it is properly annotated and a partition is possible it will produce an assingment for each class to an enclave (cut.json).
+As input, the conflict analyzer requires the user annotated Java source code.
+Based on this, if it is properly annotated and a partition is possible it will produce an assignment for each class to an enclave (cut.json).
 If the conflict analyzer detects an inconsistency in the given annotations and program, it reports this and the user can run Minzinc on the model to produce diagnostics identifying problematic constraints.

-The conflict analyzer uses a constraint solver called [MiniZinc @minizinc_handbook ](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satifies the constraints specified by the developer using CLE annotations.
+The conflict analyzer uses a constraint solver called [MiniZinc @minizinc_handbook ](https://www.minizinc.org/doc-2.5.5/en/index.html)  to perform program analysis and determine a correct-by-construction partition that satisfies the constraints specified by the developer using CLE annotations.
 MiniZinc provides a high level language abstraction to express constraint solving problems in an intuitive manner.
 MiniZinc compiles a MiniZinc language specification of a problem for